 Regulatory Assets and Regulatory Liabilities - In May 2023, IPL retired the Lansing Generating Station.
-IPL is currently allowed a full recovery of and a full return on this EGU from both its retail and wholesale customers.
-IPL's retail electric rate review for the October 2024 through September 2025 forward-looking Test Period filed with the IUC in October 2023 included a request for continued recovery of and a return on the remaining net book value of Lansing through 2037.
-IPL's partial non-unanimous rate review settlement agreement filed with the IUC in June 2024 includes a return of the remaining net book value of Lansing; however, the agreement does not include a return on the remaining net book value of Lansing, therefore the return on the remaining net book value is no longer probable of recovery from IPL's retail electric customers.
-As a result, in the second quarter of 2024, a pre-tax non-cash charge of \$60 million was recorded to "Asset valuation charge for IPL's Lansing Generating Station" in Alliant Energy's and IPL's income statements, with a corresponding decrease in Alliant Energy's and
+IPL was previously allowed a full recovery of and a full return on this EGU from both its retail and wholesale customers.
+In September 2024, the IUC approved IPL's June 2024 settlement agreement with certain stakeholders for IPL's retail electric rate review for the October 2024 through September 2025 forward-looking Test Period.
+The agreement includes a return of the remaining net book value of Lansing; however, the agreement does not include a return on the remaining net book value of Lansing, therefore the return on the remaining net book value is no longer recoverable from IPL's retail electric customers.
+As a result, a pre-tax non-cash charge of \$60 million was recorded to "Asset valuation charge for IPL's Lansing Generating Station" in Alliant Energy's and IPL's income statements for the nine months ended September 30, 2024, with a corresponding decrease in Alliant Energy's and IPL's assets retired early regulatory assets.